Karan Oberoi (model)

 Karan Oberoi (born 26 September 1987) also known by his initials KO, is an Indian fashion model, actor and fitness model.
-He began his career as a graphic designer for an advertising firm, and accidentally veered into modelling while on the job.
-Karan has been a chosen model for some of the advertising campaigns in India for brands like Reebok, Royal Enfield and Isuzu and has walked for bigwigs in the fashion industry such as Rohit Bal, Shantanu & Nikhil and Rajesh Pratap Singh.
+Karan started out as a graphic designer at an advertising agency, but his career took a turn when he was offered a chance to model for a brand.
+Since then, he has appeared in advertising campaigns for brands like Reebok, Royal Enfield and Isuzu and walked the runway for fashion designers such as Rohit Bal, Shantanu & Nikhil and Rajesh Pratap Singh.
 He is also seen on the cover of magazines such as Men's Health and Health & Nutrition.

 Early life and education

 Karan Oberoi was born and brought up in a Sikh family in New Delhi.
 His mother, Jasvinder Oberoi, is an associate professor of Hindi literature in one of the colleges in Delhi University and his father, G.S.
 Oberoi worked in a public sector bank.

 He earned his bachelor's degree in Commerce and a post graduate diploma in Mass Media from Delhi University.
 He then earned an MBA in International Business from Amity International Business School, Noida.